Cornelius Van Hemert Engert: Ethiopia

 In the summer of 1935, Engert was assigned to Addis Ababa, to serve as the United States chargé d'affaires there; he was received by Emperor Haile Selassie in August.

 The Second Italo-Ethiopian War began in October, and, during the war, Engert attempted to protect Foreign Service personnel with bomb shelters and communications systems.
-As the war raged in Ethiopia, Engert was promoted to minister resident in late January 1936; the Senate confirmed his promotion a few days later.
+As the war raged in Ethiopia, Engert was promoted to minister resident in late January 1936; the U. S. Senate confirmed his promotion a few days later.

 The conclusion of the Second Italo-Ethiopian War began in May 1936, with the Italian capture of Addis Ababa.
 Despite Engert's attempts to protect American personnel, the intervening days between the flight of the Emperor on May 2, the immediate collapse of civil order, and the Italian march toward Addis Ababa left his charges vulnerable: Engert, his wife, and the rest of the legation staff, along with Greek civilians and American journalists, came under attack from Ethiopian bandits in the attack on the United States embassy in Addis Ababa.
 For several tense days, beginning on May 2, the American legation was repeatedly assaulted with gunfire, while looting and disorder spread throughout the city.
 The diplomatic staff managed to harm at least one attacker, but the attacks only abated with the Italian occupation of the capital on May 5, 1936.
 A few days later, President Roosevelt promoted Engert for his heroism.

 Even though he now lived in an occupied city, through the early half of 1937, Engert remained at his post, sheltering refugees during the events of Yekatit 12, where the Italian occupiers massacred thousands of Addis Ababa residents; he also attempted to restrain them on multiple occasions.

 In March 1937, Engert finally left Ethiopia; his post was terminated a few weeks later.